phil-blain/fortran-makefiles/README.txt

 ls a.F90 a.f90, it returns both (!) even if there is only one file named a.F90

--> just as the 2 pass approach above, this approach causes recompilation of myprogram if only the implementation of mymodule is changed, because of the "touch $@" command
+-> just as the 2 pass approach above, this approach causes recompilation of myprogram if only the implementation of mymodule is changed, because of the "touch $@" command for the anchor files
 -> if I remove the touch command it seems to work but might not in parallel with bigger programs